johngodley/redirection/readme.txt

 Redirection is the oldest and most popular redirect manager for WordPress.
 With it you can easily manage 301 redirections, with full logging, as well as keep track of 404 errors, and generally tidy up any loose ends your site may have.
 This can help reduce errors and improve your site's ranking.

+Redirection is designed to be used for sites with a few redirects to sites with thousands of redirects.

 It has been a WordPress plugin for over 10 years and has been recommended countless times.
 Best of all, it free!